dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 * a series of weekly status calls

 In support of these constructs, it may be desirable to aggregate a group of vCons.
 The conversations may be over heterogenius or homogenius medium.
-A vCon MAY aggregated a group of vCon instances in the group array, using a group Object for each vCon instance.
+A vCon MAY aggregated a group of vCon instances in the group array, using a Group Object for each vCon instance.

-* group: group[] (optional)
+* group: Group[] (optional)

-    The group array contains a group Object for each vCon.
+    The group array contains a [Group Object](#group-object) for each vCon.

+TODO: Alternatively, the Dialog Object could refer to a vCon??

 ### parties Objects Array

+The name, identity or contact information of all of the parties involved with the conversation are included in the parties object array.
+Whether the parties were observers, passive or active participants in the conversation, they each are included as a Party Object in the parties array.

-* parties: party[]
+* parties: Party[]

+    The value of the parties parameter is an array of [Party Objects](#party-object).

 ### dialog Objects Array

-* dialog: dialog[] (optional)
+* dialog: Dialog[] (optional)

+    The value of the dialog parameter is an array of [Dialog Objects](#dialog-object).

 ### analysis Objects Array

-* analysis: analysis[]
+* analysis: Analysis[]

+    The value of the analysis parameter is an array of [Analysis Objects](#analysis-object).

 ### attachments Objects Array

-* attachments: attachment[] (optional)
+* attachments: Attachment[] (optional)

+    The value of the attachments parameter is an array of [Attachment Objects](#attachment-object).

 ## Party Object